- Our Blog

 Activity numbers won’t all return to where they were before COVID.
 The index could hit “normal” at a point lower than the 100 level due to continued changes in behavior like working from home and reduced business travel.
 The definition of the future normal is evolving, and the index’s normal threshold will reflect our data science and fundamental research insights.

 We’re analyzing the time people spend engaging in a broad set of activities outside their homes.
 The index components have implications for economic growth, but the primary objective is to monitor how close or far we are to returning to normal life.

 Our index suggests that we’re still 28% below pre-COVID activity levels.
 The levels of component activity vary: the return to brick-and-mortar stores is 18% below its pre-COVID levels and a normal work routine is 23% below pre-COVID.
 The subcomponent with the lowest level is travel/entertainment: 43% below pre-COVID levels.

 What could drive change:

-Faster vaccine distribution and uptake could accelerate the path to normal (i.e., the upside case).
+Faster vaccine uptake and falling case levels could accelerate the path to normal (i.e., the upside case).
 Developments that could impede a return to normal (i.e., the downside case) include the emergence of variants that are resistant to current vaccines or slower uptake of the vaccine in certain places (because of people’s unwillingness to get vaccinated or shortfalls in supply).

 “This index provides a framework as we analyze companies,” says Paul DiGiacomo, Head of Equity Research.
 “It’s a roadmap for what normal activity might look like after COVID and how long it will take to get there.
 The information allows us to test a company’s own assumptions and make adjustments in our views as needed.”